 The first coffee plantation in colonized Cuba was established in 1748, and the island’s coffee industry started booming in the 1790s.
 With the increase in production also came a rise in consumption, which has not been the case in many coffee-growing countries.
 Sugar and coffee production continued apace, and the Cubano is their perfect marriage: A Cubano or Cafecito is a combination of rich, strongly-brewed coffee with a hefty dose of sugar that has been whipped into a foam, providing the drink’s signature texture.

-The coffee is usually a darker roast, with a chocolaty, nutty, and cereal-like flavor profile.
+The coffee is usually a darker roast with a chocolaty, nutty, and cereal-like flavor profile.
 Familiar with how to use a Moka pot?
-Café Cubano can be made at home using a Moka pot on the stove (see instructions below), and it’s also on the menu at many Latin cafés and restaurants that use espresso machines.
-Espresso can also be used as the base for Cuban-style coffee drinks like the cafe con leche or cortadito that involve milk or cream, but the key part of a Cubano is the espuma, or foam that’s made by whipping sugar with a little bit of coffee liquid.
+Café Cubano can be made at home using a Moka coffee pot on the stove (see instructions below), and it’s also on the menu at many Latin cafés and restaurants that use an espresso machine.
+An espresso shot can also be used as the base for Cuban-style coffee drinks like the cafe con leche or cortadito that involve milk or cream, but the key part of a Cubano is the espuma, or foam that’s made by whipping sugar with a little bit of coffee liquid.
+Discover more about drinking coffee with milk if you’re interested in trying a cafe con leche.

 In Miami, the U.S. city with the most Cuban flair, there are countless ventanitas, walk-up windows where you can order coffee and a sweet or savory pastry, or Cuban bread.
 Each may pride itself on being the best Cuban coffee maker, and locals may argue about which serves the most authentic Cuban coffee, but order a cafecito and you’ll be momentarily transported to Havana.